-Our revenue outside of the U.S. was approximately 24%, 20% and 19% of our total revenue for the years ended December 31, 2014, 2013 and 2012, respectively.
+Our revenue outside of the U.S. was approximately 30%, 24% and 20% of our total revenue for the years ended December 31, 2015, 2014 and 2013, respectively.
 We conduct our business globally.
-We established over a dozen new subsidiaries in select countries during 2013 and 2014 to support new global outsourcing contracts.
+We established over a dozen new subsidiaries in select countries since 2013 to support new global outsourcing contracts.
 We may continue to expand our global operations into countries other than those in which we currently operate.
 It could also involve expanding into less developed countries, which may have less political, social or economic stability and less developed infrastructure and legal systems.
 International sales and operations might be subject to a variety of risks, including:

-- greater difficulty in staffing and managing foreign operations; - greater risk of uncollectible accounts; - longer collection cycles; - logistical and communications challenges; - potential adverse changes in laws and regulatory practices, including export license requirements, trade barriers, tariffs and tax laws; - changes in labor conditions, burdens and costs of compliance with a variety of foreign laws; - political and economic instability; - increases in duties and taxation; - exchange rate risks; - greater difficulty in protecting intellectual property; - general economic and political conditions in these foreign markets; - acts of war or terrorism or natural disasters, and limits on the ability of governments to respond to such acts; - restrictions on the transfer of funds into or out of a particular country; or - nationalization of foreign assets and other forms of governmental protectionism.
+- greater difficulty in staffing and managing foreign operations;

+- greater risk of uncollectible accounts;

+- longer collection cycles;

+- logistical and communications challenges;

+- potential adverse changes in laws and regulatory practices, including export license requirements, trade barriers, tariffs and tax laws;

+- changes in labor conditions, burdens and costs of compliance with a variety of foreign laws;

+- political and economic instability;

+- increases in duties and taxation;

+- exchange rate risks; - greater difficulty in protecting intellectual property; - general economic and political conditions in these foreign markets; - acts of war or terrorism or natural disasters, and limits on the ability of governments to respond to such acts; - restrictions on the transfer of funds into or out of a particular country; or - nationalization of foreign assets and other forms of governmental protectionism.